 Rye Arts Center – Rye

-A not-for-profit organization founded in 1960, the Rye Arts Center offers Paper Engineering, Real-World Robotics, Architecture and Design, Stop-Motion Animation, and 3D Printing and Modeling.
-A new offering for 2018 is Robotics and Coding for Pre-K. A host of art classes are offered as well (putting the A in STEAM), as are classes for adults—good to know if you want to take your own class concurrent with your child’s.
+A not-for-profit organization founded in 1960, the Rye Arts Center offers Paper Engineering, Real-World Robotics, Architecture and Design, Stop-Motion Animation, 3D Printing and Modeling, and Robotics and Coding for Pre-K. A host of art classes are offered as well (putting the A in STEAM), as are classes for adults—good to know if you want to take your own class concurrent with your child’s.
 Classes generally run an hour and are offered in 12-week sessions.

 Sylvan Learning Center – Yonkers and White Plains

 Sylvan offers classes in robotics, engineering, and coding at its two locations in lower Westchester (the facility with a Bronxville mailing address is actually in Yonkers).
 In Robotics for Kids, hands-on projects involve LEGO and software in the creation of moveable robots, learning how pulleys, motors, and levers work.
 In Coding for Kids, one-hour, weekly sessions cover animation, character development, and sound design with the aim of creating video games and animated stories using Tynker technology.
 Classes cater to kids in grades K-8 and are limited to eight students in each.

 Tig & Peach – Pelham